 Poor and fat week is coming to a close my follower chums but fear not, here’s one more jolly slimming, jolly cheap recipe to send you on your merry way… I would write more but I’m tired and can’t be bothered.

-1.5 litres vegetable stock (I use 2 knorr vegetable stock pots)
+1.5 litres vegetable stock (I use 2 Knorr stock pots)

 75g orzo pasta

-Serve topped with grated parmesan and a drizzle of extra virgin olive oil (optional)
+Drizzle of extra virgin olive oil to serve (optional)

-1. Roughly chop the onions and the leek and pop in big pot with a bit of spray oil.
-Cook on a medium heat with a tsp of olive oil for about 10 minutes until softened.
+1. Cook the onion and the leek in the oil on a medium heat for 10 minutes or until soft (add a dash or water to help them steam and cook faster without adding more oil).
 Meanwhile, chop the carrots, potato, cabbage and celery into roughly 1cm pieces and add them to the softened leek and onions.
 Cook for a further 5 minutes.